 I get it.
-You need a brand new puppy for the kids, a new companion to take fishing with you, or you’re just ready to extend the family.
+You need a brand new puppy for the kids, a new work dog and companion to take fishing with you, or you’re just ready to extend the family.
 You’ve decided you want a doodle, but you haven’t decided which one.
 Labradoodles are similar to Goldendoodles, but how are they different?

-Which is the best: Labradoodle or Goldendoodle?
-Neither!
-They are both wonderful pets, but there are a few differences.
+Labradoodles and Goldendoodles are both wonderful pets, but there are a few differences.
 We’re going to focus on each of the qualities of the breed to come up with the best solution for your family’s needs.

 Labradoodle Vs Goldendoodle Ancestry